alanvardy/gpto/README.md

 Usage: gpto [OPTIONS]

 Options:
   -p, --prompt <prompt>...
-Prompt to be completed -o, --config <CONFIGURATION PATH>  Absolute path of configuration.
+The prompt(s) to generate completions for -s, --suffix <suffix>...
+The suffix that comes after a completion of inserted text -o, --config <CONFIGURATION PATH>  Absolute path of configuration.
 Defaults to $XDG_CONFIG_HOME/gpto.cfg -m, --model <MODEL>                Model to use for completion.
 Defaults to text-davinci-003.
 Use --models to see complete list.
   -d, --models                       Returns a list of models from OpenAI